 Cavaliers redesign team logo in collaboration with Nike

 The Cleveland Cavaliers are one of the National Basketball Association’s most electrifying teams.
-The Ohio-based basketball club fields a roster brimming with all-star talent, and a team payroll that tops the league at $128m.
+The Ohio-based franchise fields a roster brimming with all-star talent, and a team payroll that tops the league at $128m.
 Likewise, the team’s franchise player, Lebron James, is widely considered the greatest living basketball player, with growing player statistics that suggest his crown extends to the 71-year history of the NBA, and more recently, a lifetime sponsorship deal with Nike marking a new era of endorsement.
 Yet the team’s ongoing persistence to lead the league in all categories has resulted in a new design focus, refining the key pillars of its sporting success.

 The rebrand was completed in collaboration with Nike’s Identity Group and includes a new wordmark.
 The new design builds on the Cavaliers’ reintroduction of its heritage wine and gold colours during the 2010-11 season, carrying the ‘C-sword’ as the logo’s central component, backdropped by two alternative shields – one black, the other navy and red.
 Nike took over as the league’s uniform provider last year, with the upcoming 2017-18 set to feature new kits and jersey sponsorships across the league.
 For the Cavaliers, a recent deal with multinational tire manufacturing company, Goodyear, will feature the company’s well-known ‘Wingfoot’ logo on upcoming Cavaliers collateral.